cesbo/help/en/alta/quick-start/index.md

 alta version
 ```

-## Service initialization
+## Start service

+!!! note
+    Service is an application process with specified name and own configuration.
+You may launch on your server one or more services depends on your need.

-After installation need to prepare service for launch with initialization wizard:
+After installation need to prepare service for launch with wizard:

 ```
-alta init
+sudo alta init
 ```

 <video controls style="width:400px;">